Earnings per share

-Earnings per share (EPS) is the monetary value of earnings per outstanding share of common stock for a company.
-It is a key measure of corporate profitability and is commonly used to price stocks.
+Earnings per share (EPS) is the monetary value of earnings per outstanding share of common stock for a company during a defined period of time, often a year.
+It is a key measure of corporate profitability, focusing on the interests of the company's owners (shareholders), and is commonly used to price stocks.

 In the United States, the Financial Accounting Standards Board (FASB) requires EPS information for the four major categories of the income statement: continuing operations, discontinued operations, extraordinary items, and net income.